 Applying for Fellowships

-These are exciting times for the Department: our move to a new building on the College’s White City Campus in 2018 will allow us to make a number of new permanent appointments across all areas of Chemistry/Molecular Sciences.
+These are exciting times for the Department: our move to a new building on the College’s White City Campus in 2018 has allowed us to make a number of new permanent appointments across all areas of Chemistry/Molecular Sciences.
 We are interested in hearing from outstanding early career candidates who we can support in Fellowship applications and in developing their future career.
 If you are interested in applying for Fellowships sponsored by the Department, please submit an Expression of Interest (CV and 2-page summary of research plans) to email@example.com

 The Department welcomes Fellowship candidates from the UK and overseas.
 We are an Athena SWAN Gold Award winner and Stonewall Diversity Champion, and we seek to promote best practice and gender equality for all our members.